 There’s that, and the pain, the blood and the hormones.
 Seriously though, the flux in our hormone levels can make us more sensitive or argumentative.
 There’s a drop in oestrogen and progesterone which causes pre-menstrual symptoms like sadness, irritability and anger.
 Along with the painful symptoms this can cause us to lose our rag a little!
 Hormonal changes during the menstrual cycle also help us feel on top form during other times, so it does generally balance out as the best and the worst of us.

-Do women’s periods sync up when they spend time together, and how?
+Do people’s periods sync up when they spend time together, and how?

 George: By connecting their Bluetooth?